-It seems a generous thing to forgive as God forgives.
+It seems like a generous thing to forgive as God forgives.
 In fact, we are commanded to do so by God Himself.
 Yet, I do not believe God intends us to forget reality altogether.
 There is a reason He made nature as predictable as it is.
 There is a reason why He made us a combination of natural and supernatural reality.
 We are not yet fully alive to the supernatural world.
 We have limits.
-If you doubt this—time and death will have their shared wisdom to impart.
+If you doubt this—time and death have their shared wisdom to impart.

-As we steward our planet, spend our money, choose our next president, forgive our friends and enemies, it might be wise to keep nature’s limits and poison ivy’s wrath in mind.
+As we steward our planet, spend our money, and choose our leaders, it might be wise to keep nature’s limits and poison ivy’s wrath in mind.

 Melchior—Vengeance Is Mine http://amzn.to/2taeW2r

 OldEarth Georgios Encounter (In production)